hessjacob/Quantitative-Macro-Models/README.md

 # Quantitative-Macro-Models
 This is a collection of code for quantitative macroeconomic models that I have written as personal learning exercises.
-Mostly all the codes have heterogenous agents and are written in python using numba.
+All the codes, aside from the DSGE block, have heterogenous agents and are written in python using numba.
 References used can be found in each file.

 **Quick Guide**
 - Heterogenous households